lindsey6214/music-composition-mathworks/README.md

-# matlab-music-comp
+# MATLAB Generative Music Composer

 Break Through Tech AI Studio Project 2024: Music Composition with MATLAB

-Using MATLAB's Deep Learning Toolbox and the Audio Toolbox, we analyzed and implemented LSTMs and Deep Learning Techniques to generate a model capable of composing and playing back music.
+Using MATLAB's **Deep Learning Toolbox** and **Audio Toolbox**, we analyzed and implemented LSTMs and Deep Learning Techniques to generate a model capable of composing and playing back music.

-# MATLAB Generative Music Composer

-A generative model leveraging MATLAB's **Deep Learning Toolbox** and **Audio Toolbox** to compose and play back melodies.
 The project combines the power of LSTM networks with MIDI data to create music that captures the essence of polyphonic compositions.

 ## Table of Contents
 - [Project Overview](#project-overview)